tanpv/hyde/_posts/2013-12-28-introducing-hyde.md

 * Alot of Example to Make Thing Clear
 * Alot of Exercise, Quize
 * Real Life Hand on Projects Solve Real Problems
-* Boot up to Launch New Carrier
+* Boot up Skill and Help to Launch New Carrier

 ## Courses List